openMetadataInitiative/openMINDS_SANDS/README.md

 The openMINDS_SANDS repository is part of the **open** **M**etadata **I**nitiative for **N**euroscience **D**ata **S**tructures (openMINDS).
 It contains the
 schema-templates used for **S**patial **A**nchoring of **N**euroscience **D**ata (SANDS) metadata model.

+The major versions are developed and maintained in different version-branches.
+The default branch is always the latest version-branch. **Each version can be accessed by checking out the corresponding version-branch**

 For more information on openMINDS in general, please go to the main repository: https://github.com/HumanBrainProject/openMINDS

 ## schemas